Deepak-technical/Health-Care/README.md

 # Health-Care
- A Health CAre Based project which can helps to automate the reports of patieb=nts and also to know in the early stage without any delay using AI And Deep Learning Model
+ A Health Care Based project which can helps to automate the reports of patients and also to know in the early stage without any delay using AI And Deep Learning Models to know the diseses at a early stage